"Alarming" spike in deadly unintentional shootings by kids as gun sales soar during lockdowns

 Watts said safe storage can also help prevent teen suicide and, when school resumes, on-campus gun violence.
 Her volunteer group has for the past five years spread their safe storage message, known as the Be SMART program, in communities across the country.
 Everytown also last month launched a $400,000 video public service announcement to run on streaming services and other digital platforms stressing the importance of securing guns.

-NSSF, the trade association, urges all firearm owners to lock firearms when not carried on the body or in use and emphasizes gun safety..
+NSSF, the trade association, urges all gun owners to lock firearms when not carried on the body or in use and emphasizes gun safety.
 The group recently debuted new resources for first-time gun-buyers, including safety videos.
 Its Project Child Safe, a national gun safety and education program, also launched a firearm storage and safety assessment quiz.

 "Our industry is seeing record-breaking sales in the midst of the COVID-19 pandemic, with a large percentage of these consumers being first-time gun buyers," Joe Bartozzi, NSSF President and CEO, said in a statement.
 "We want to be sure these new gun owners have as much information as possible about how to handle, use and store firearms safely and responsibly."

-There are no current federal standards for locking guns, according to the Giffords Center.
+There are no current federal standards for locking guns, according to the Giffords Law Center to Prevent Gun Violence.
 Eleven states have laws about firearm locking devices -- Massachusetts is the only state that generally requires all firearms be locked, according to Giffords, and California, Connecticut and New York impose the requirement in certain situations.
 Sweeping anti-gun violence legislation introduced by Sen. Elizabeth Warren (D. - Mass) and Rep. Hank Johnson (D - Ga.) would strengthen gun storage laws by federally mandating guns be kept under lock.

 "You can't buy a car without brakes -- you shouldn't be able to buy a gun without a lock," Warren said Monday, describing the legislation during an online gun safety forum organized by Everytown.